Voice over and social media: where, why, how?

 A question that often comes up from voice over artists: how can I improve my visibility on social media if I don't yet have much content to share?

-But as a French voice actor(or any nationality, really), you can also use them in a less egotistical (and less cute, kittens being really cute anyway) way; they're free media (well, paid for with our data, but that's another subject) that allow us not only to show our work to potential clients and share information with our colleagues, but also to exchange with professionals in the field to expand our network, broaden our perspective and develop our skills.
+But as a voice actor(or any nationality, really), you can also use them in a less egotistical (and less cute, kittens being really cute anyway) way; they're free media (well, paid for with our data, but that's another subject) that allow us not only to show our work to potential clients and share information with our colleagues, but also to exchange with professionals in the field to expand our network, broaden our perspective and develop our skills.
 These are the phpBBs of today - if you don't have the reference, I'm jealous of your youth!

 But what else?